metal-by-example/learn-metal-cpp-ios/README.md

 The `10-frame-debugging` sample builds on the previous one by adding functionality to ease debugging of the Metal code.
 Specifically, the sample generates a *GPU frame capture*, which is a recording of Metal state and commands that you can examine in Xcode.

-This sample triggers a capture under two different conditions: via a menu item, or after a short timeout.
-In both cases, the sample uses a `MTL::CaptureManager` object to begin the capture from within the renderer's `triggerCapture()` method.
+This sample triggers a capture after a short timeout.
+The sample uses a `MTL::CaptureManager` object to begin the capture from within the renderer's `triggerCapture()` method.
 The method begins by obtaining the global capture manager and checking if the device supports capturing Metal commands:

 ``` other
 MTL::CaptureManager* pCaptureManager = MTL::CaptureManager::sharedCaptureManager();